TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 The by the Masters nominated candidates shall be well versed in the operations and the expectations on them in their possible role as Masters.

-A Marshal may only hold one Master position at a time.
+A Marshal may only hold one Master role at a time.

 The chapter meeting votes to approve the Master of Traditions as well as the vice Master of Traditions, which TMEIT have elected at the committee meeting.